PaulHBartley/mkproj/README.md

 `$ mkvenv`  <-- child #1
 `$ mkrepo`  <-- child #2
  <br>
 The parent function, `$ mkproj`, relies on its two child functions to operate.
-The child functions, on the other hand, can do things on their own.
+The child functions, on the other hand, can operate independently.
 How convenient.
 <br>
 Let's look at what this trio of functions can do together.